michaelheiniger/Reivewpad-docs/docs/getting-started/installation.md

 ---
-id: installation
+title: "Installation"
-slug: installation
+id: "installation"
-title: Installation
+slug: "installation"
 ---

 This guide describes how to install Reviewpad :zap: